-While small business owners spend their days concentrating on whatever their particular speciality is--be it marketing services, dry cleaning or landscaping, there's one thing they all have in common: they have to contend with a host of larger business issues ranging from health insurance to taxes to access to credit and more.
-They're issues they deal with often times on a daily basis, which means they know better than most what kind of solutions would be helpful when shaping public policy.
-The topics below clearly outline small business owners' opinions on these important economic topics:
+While small business owners spend their days concentrating on whatever their particular specialty is--be it marketing services, dry cleaning or landscaping, there's one thing they all have in common: they have to contend with a host of larger issues ranging from employee pay and benefits, medical leave issues, nondiscrimination and more.
+These are issues they deal with often times on a daily basis, which means they know better than most what kind of solutions would be helpful when shaping public policy.
+The topics below clearly outline small business owners' opinions on these important workforce topics:

 Scientific opinion polling shows entrepreneurs support increasing the federal minimum wage to $10.10 per hour because it will enhance consumer spending, which can increase the demand for small firms’ good and services and boost their businesses’ bottom lines while strengthening the economy.